hppr-dev/stoke-auth/client/examples/certs/README.md

 ## Certificates

-The following certificates must be generated use/test the example environment:
+The following certificates must be generated to use/test the example environment:

   * ca.key/ca.crt -- The ca certificate
   * cargo.key/cargo.crt -- the cargo hold grpc certificate for use with mTLS